-8. How does the use of Porter's analysis help identify the major competitive forces in the service area?
+8. How does the use of Porter's five forces framework help identify the major competitive forces in the service area?

 Porter suggested that the level of competitive intensity within the industry is the most critical factor in an organization's environment.
 In Porter's model, intensity is a function of the threat of new entrants to the market, the level of rivalry among existing organizations, the threat of substitute products and services, the bargaining power of buyers (customers), and the bargaining power of suppliers.
 The strength and impact of these five forces must be carefully monitored and assessed.
 Porter's approach is a powerful tool for assessing the level of competitive intensity within the health care service area.
+Students assess each of the forces but often neglect to synthesize their analysis to state whether the overall situation is a favorable or unfavorable one for a new competitor or for an established competitor to offer a new service.

-9. Why is an identification and evaluation of competitor strengths and weaknesses and the determination of strategy essential in competitor analysis?
+9. Why is an identification and evaluation of competitor strengths and weaknesses and the determination of strategy essential in service area competitor analysis?

 Organizations have a unique resource endowment and a comparison with a given competitor will help to illuminate the relationship between them and to predict how they compete with (or respond to) each other in the market.
 Both quantitative and qualitative information may be used.
 Competitor information is not always easy to obtain and it is often necessary to draw conclusions from sketchy information.
 A list of possible competitor strengths and weaknesses is presented in Exhibit 3-6.
-Such information may be obtained through local newspapers, trade journals, focus groups with customers and stakeholders, consultants who specialize in the industry, securities analysts, outside health care professionals, and so on.
+Such information may be obtained through local newspapers, trade journals, focus groups with customers and stakeholders, consultants who specialize in the industry, web sites, securities analysts, outside health care professionals, and so on.